Skip to main content

 Objective and content

-.
-The workshop is devoted to the ancient historian's method and aims to provide students with critical and methodological tools for understanding and interpreting sources from the past.
+The workshop is devoted to the ancient historian's method and aims to provide students with critical and methodological tools for understanding and interpreting the sources of the past.
 Through the analysis of sources and case studies, the training is structured on two levels:

-1. introduce students to the critical methods of historical research, showing - on the basis of texts in translation - how ancient authors selected, interpreted and narrated facts;
+1. introducing students to the critical methods of historical research, showing - on the basis of texts in translation - how ancient authors selected, interpreted and narrated facts;

 2. provide the tools for a conscious use of sources in their variety (literary, epigraphic, documentary), and of bibliographical, traditional and digital resources.